vukics/cppqed/doc/multiarray.rst

 Synopsis: The state vector as a multi-array
 ===========================================

-First we introduce basic definitions about the algebra of composite quantum systems, that is, when the state vector of the system is an element of a Hilbert space which is the direct product of elementary Hilbert spaces (by elementary we mean that it cannot be further decomposed as a direct product of more elementary Hilbert spaces):
+First, we introduce basic definitions on the algebra of composite quantum systems, that is, when the state vector of the system is an element of a Hilbert space which is the direct product of elementary Hilbert spaces (by elementary we mean that it cannot be further decomposed as a direct product of more elementary Hilbert spaces):

 .. math::
   :label: compositeHilbertSpace